kwsantiago/Blockchain-Sig-Parser/README.md

 # Blockchain Signature Parser
-Simple Python script that parses signatures in each block to research blockchains.
+Simple Python script that parses signatures from the blockchain.

 **How to Use**
 1. First run this command to get an ```output.log``` that contains all the public keys in the file: